B-T-D/datespot-suggester/README.md

 - [ ] Detect menu-item and cuisine-genre keywords in reviews

 ### Planned / proposed
+- [ ] Secondary, ordered suggestions--if users went to a restaurant and want to continue the date, suggest them a nearby bar
 - [ ] Implement mock chat WebSocket server
 - [ ] Create chat bots to generate simulated chat data
 - [ ] Resy integration.
 Support users booking via Resy; experiment with filtering suggestions by